Close

 The Use and Care of PPE Clothing

 What do industry standards say about PPE?
-The selection, use, and maintenance for Electrical Arc Hazards are managed by NENS09.
+The selection, use, and maintenance of PPEs for Electrical Arc Hazards are managed by NENS09.
 But who is responsible for making sure garments meet expectations – employee or employer?
 What are the responsibilities of the employee and employer?
 Continue reading to find out the laws and standards governing the use and care of PPE clothing.

 NENS 09 – 2014